Do you want to do some flower macro photography? Even in the fall, when petals are wilted and decaying?

 Tip 2: Use a shallow depth of field

-So, as before: identify the parts of the flower that are still vibrant.
-Set your f-stop somewhere in the f/2.8 to f/5.6 range—the closer you are to the flower, the less important this becomes, as the size of your plane of focus becomes smaller and smaller.
+So, as before: Identify the parts of the flower that are still vibrant.
+Set your aperture somewhere in the f/2.8 to f/5.6 range—the closer you are to the flower, the less important this becomes, as the size of your plane of focus becomes smaller and smaller.

 And then…focus carefully on the photogenic parts of the flower (you’re probably going to want to do this manually), and take your shot.